 Because that day is the day when the Gathas go look for the proper clay (dyo cha) to make masks of Nava Durga.
-Hither, Gathas represents those people who are actually the gardener.
+Hither, Gathas represents those people who are actually gardeners.
 However, they are also mentioned as the protectors of the Nava Durga, in some studies.

 But, all of the dances related to Nava Durga ceremonies are solely performed by the Banmala people.
 Once they ask the elders of the Prajapati caste where to find clay for mask making, on the day of Gatha Muga Chare, they go to Sakja, as recommended by the Prajapati people.
 It is a tradition or you can say an obligation ritual.

-Sakja is a field habited in the north-east corner of Bhaktapur, barely far as thirty minutes’ walk.
-From where they collect a dark-colored clay for the further procession of the mask making.
+Sakja is a field inhabited in the northeast corner of Bhaktapur, barely more than a thirty-minute walk.
+From where they collect dark-coloured clay for the further process of mask-making.

 Mask making, over here is not just a commissioned work.
 It is a very sacred and important process of reviving Nava deities.
 All of the nine goddesses are represented by these masks in the Nava Durga temple.
 There are no particular statues to represent them in the temple.
-Hence, that’s why the masks have had pretty much importance.
+Hence, that’s why the masks have had pretty importance.

 When the masks are made

 Finally, right before a month of Dashain, the Chitrakar people started to make and paint the masks.
 But before that, some tantric rituals took place at the Ya Chen, where the clays are given life and magic.
 The priest, also divides those clays into thirteen equal parts, since two masks are not necessarily made.

-So, the magic and life of the clay can re-mixed to the remaining clays.
+So, the magic and life of the clay can be re-mixed with the remaining clay.

 On the very first day of the Dashain, the masks are finally publicized in Ya Chen.
 On the same evening, the dancers take the masks to the Brahmayani to attach gilded copper crowns to twelve of the masks.
-However, those gilded copper crowns have no relation with the power or symbol of the goddesses.
+However, those gilded copper crowns have no relation to the power or symbols of the goddesses.